In Italy, going back to work may depend on having the right antibodies

 That debate is somehow ahead of science.
 The researchers are not sure, if they are hopeful, that the antibodies actually indicate immunity.
 But that has not stopped politicians from understanding the idea, as they are under increasing pressure to open economies and avoid inducing widespread economic depression.

-With its echoes of a "brave new world,quot;, the debate on how to reopen came to Italy this week.
+With its echoes of a "brave new world,quot;, the debate on how to reopen came seriously in Italy last week.
 Like the devastating number of the virus, some 14,681 deaths in Italy as of Friday night, the change is ahead of countries like Spain, Britain and the United States, where contagion is still on the rise.

-Italy was the first European country to announce a national blockade, which began on March 9.
-But the rate of new infections slowed this week, on Friday, there were about 4,500 new cases, fewer than in recent weeks, with both top officials and first responders speaking with cautious optimism.
+Italy was the first European country to announce a national blockade, which started on March 9.
+But the rate of new infections slowed last week, on Friday, there were about 4,500 new cases, fewer than in recent weeks, top officials and first responders alike so much to speak with cautious optimism.

 "We are starting to see the light at the end of the tunnel," said Fabio Arrighini, supervisor of an ambulance hotline in the city of Brescia, Lombardy, which has one of the highest death rates in Italy.
 "Calls are down."

-But the debate over an antibody-based workforce has once again placed Italy in The unfortunate vanguard of Western democracies battling the virus, its awkward ethical choices, and its inevitable consequences.
+But the debate over an antibody-based workforce has once again placed Italy at the unfortunate forefront of Western democracies battling the virus, its uneasy ethical choices and its inevitable consequences.
 These questions have already been raised by doctors' heartbreaking decisions to treat young people, with a better chance at life, before the old and the sick.

 But at some point, almost all governments will have to strike a balance between ensuring public security and getting their countries back on track.
 They may also find themselves weighing what is best for society against individual rights, using biological criteria in ways that would almost certainly be rejected in the absence of the current emergency.